quangvu0702/llm-wiki-for-code/LLM_WIKI_FOR_CODE.md

 **What's different:**

-1. **Schema is an always-applied rule, not a standalone file.** In Cursor: `.cursor/rules/wiki.mdc` with `alwaysApply: true`.
+1. **Schema must be an explicit skill or section, not a passive rule.** In Cursor: `.cursor/skills/wiki-memory/SKILL.md` (recommended — skills fire explicitly when triggered) or `.cursor/rules/wiki.mdc` with `alwaysApply: true` (weaker — rules are passive background context that agents often ignore for behavioral workflows; see "Lessons Learned" below).
 In Claude Code: a section inside `CLAUDE.md`.
 In Codex: `AGENTS.md`.
-The schema fires automatically every session — Karpathy's version has to be read manually.
+Karpathy's version is a plain file the agent must be told to read.
 2. **Renamed and expanded operations.** Karpathy has 3 ops (ingest, query, lint).
 We have 4: **LEARN** (ingest — but only when effort savings >50%, not on every source change), **USE** (query), **SELF-CORRECT** (lint — inline during work, no separate pass), **MERGE** (new — combines articles when the 200-article cap is hit).
 3. **Hard article budget (200 max, ~400 words each).** Karpathy's wiki grows unbounded.
 Ours caps at 200 broad-topic articles.
 Articles exceeding 400 words get split.
 This drives the "broad topics not narrow features" rule.
 4. **Structured template (6 sections).** Karpathy doesn't prescribe article structure.
 We enforce 3 mandatory sections (Entry Points, Key Patterns, Search Shortcuts) + 3 optional (Directions, Tests, Gotchas).
 Multi-layered anchoring (function names + patterns + structural truths) so hints survive renames.